Dharma Satya Nusantara Tbk

 -

 Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company reports providing PPE to the workers.
+The company also reports that it provides personal protective equipment (PPE) along with relevant training to ensure safe handling of hazardous materials and to promote occupational health and safety.

 -